MylesThomas/data_engineering_project/instructions.md

         - My first filename: `my_first_dag.py`
             - Add the same logic that you created in the initial `main.py` file that is interacting with BigQuery.

             - Note: MAKE SURE THAT YOU HAVE THE NECESSARY KEYS ie. key.json in the project directory!
-(Trying out both the root directory, which did NOT work, and the /include directory...)
+(Use the /include directory)

+                - Make sure if you have secrets/credentials uploaded, that they do not go up to Github.
+For example, add the following to your .gitignore:

+                    ```
+                    key.json
+                    include/key.json
+                    ```

     - Now that your dag is ready for testing, let's setup Docker so that we can test our project in a local airflow environment, and eventually deploy our code to a Deployment on Astro.